 Related: See more short auburn hairstyles.

 Auburn and blonde hair color are called “autumn caramel.”
-It’s a combination of 3 different warm colors that blend from a smooth auburn brown at the root to a soft beige at the ends with hints of copper.
+It combines three warm colors that blend from a smooth auburn brown at the root to a soft beige at the ends with hints of copper.
 It’s the perfect balance between blonde, brunette, and natural red.
 This is an excellent color for a woman looking to tone down her color into something warmer and more low-maintenance.
-Come in once every six weeks for a glossing service to refresh your auburn hair dye and keep the tones looking as fresh as possible.
+Come once every six weeks for a glossing service to refresh your auburn hair dye and keep the tones as fresh as possible.

 Auburn with caramel highlights pairs well with a slightly angled lob.
-This bob with auburn tresses looks great for all women and face shapes.
+This bob with a soft auburn hair color looks great for all women and face shapes.
 Different lengths can be played with, but always work around the collarbone.
 Anything above may tend to flip.